 Conference print projects are often the last items to be checked off the conference planning to-do list.
 Keep these Four facts in mind as your conference program comes together to avoid any last minute surprises.

-A Stock Tip That Will Pay Off: Save Money with the Right Paper Stock
+A Big Pay-Off: Save Money with the Right Paper Stock

 A heavier-stock cover separate from the body pages adds expense.